This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 - Finally, break, shake, and the cut the top off of a couple more glow sticks so you can pour the goo down the outside of your pumpkin’s face — working from top to bottom.

 Step-by-step video instructions:

-Now, see how to carve your own radioactive glowing pumpkin using these step-by-step videos:
+Now, see how to carve your own radioactive glowing pumpkin using this step-by-step video: